UPDATE: Victims in fatal traffic accident in Georgetown identified

-GEORGETOWN — A 77-year-old woman and 3-year-old girl were killed in a single-vehicle traffic accident on Saturday.
+GEORGETOWN — A 77-year-old woman and 3-year-old girl were killed in a single-vehicle traffic accident Saturday in Georgetown.

 Vermilion County Coroner Jane McFadden on Sunday identified the victims as Janice M. Harden, 77, and Ella M. Thompson, 3, both of Westville.

 According to Illinois State Police, the accident happened at 8:21 a.m.
 Saturday.
-The vehicle was traveling west on Mill Street when for an unknown reason, it ran off the roadway, drove over a curb, through a grassy lot and struck a gas regulator station.
+The vehicle was traveling west on Mill Street when for an unknown reason, it ran off the road, drove over a curb and through a grassy lot and hit a natural-gas regulation station.

-The vehicle and station became engulfed in fire, state police said.
+The vehicle and station were engulfed in fire, state police said.
 Both victims were declared dead at the scene.

-Ameren spokeswoman Karly Combest said there were 1,343 customers in Georgetown without natural gas service at the peak outage time.
+The accident knocked out gas service in the area; Ameren spokeswoman Karly Combest said at the outage’s peak, 1,343 customers in Georgetown were without gas.

-As of mid-afternoon Monday, Ameren crews had gone door-to-door restoring service for about 95 percent of those customers, and those Ameren hasn’t been able to reach have received instructions for getting their service restored.
+As of mid-afternoon Monday, Ameren crews had gone door-to-door restoring service for about 95 percent of those customers and left instructions for the rest on how to get their service restored.

 July 15, 2023

-Before performing at the Georgetown Fair on Saturday night, country star Rodney Atkins reached out to the community in regards to the accident.
+Before performing Saturday night at the Georgetown Fair, country star Rodney Atkins reached out to the community regarding the accident.

 “Upon our arrival, it is with great sadness that we learned of a tragic accident this morning, resulting in the loss of lives for both an adult and a child who were on their way to the fair,” Atkins posted to social media.
 “My heart aches for this family and the entire community, and I fervently pray that God provides them with strength during this incredibly difficult time.”